WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 ```

 ### 3.2 Imputing the missing data
 Before discussing methods of imputing missing values in the training and testing datasets, we elaborate on our aforementioned choice of imputing the missing values over omitting those samples as a whole.
 As the total number of samples (690) comprising the original dataset is already small, then omitting any entirely could detract from the performance of the ensuing ML model.
 On the other hand, as only approximately 0.61% of the available values are missing, one could argue on reasonable grounds for their omission.
 However, conventional practice in most cases is to provide the predictive model with as much training data as possible so as to maximise support during the learning stage.
 Additionally, any remaining features from those samples containing missing values would still contribute towards fine-tuning the underlying ML algorithm and improving the robustness of its predictive modelling.
 In conjunction, the decision to remove outliers from any dataset is typically context dependent and is often left to the designer's discretion.
 Before imputing any missing data, we perform a preliminary exploration of the ```Xfeatures``` dataframe and generate histograms for the numerical features.
-To generalise our implementation for scalability, we develop a function to extract the column header names for those categorical and numerical features.
+To generalise our implementation for scalability, we generate a new module called ```CCASubs``` and within it, develop a function to automatically extract the column header names for those categorical and numerical features.
 ```python
 ## EXTRACTS HEADER NAMES OF CATEGORICAL AND NUMERICAL COLUMNS IN DATAFRAME
 ## INPUTS: